-A. Care in the Former Soviet Union ("FSU")9
+A. Care in the Former Soviet Union ("FSU")10

-Of the 900,000 Jews who live in the FSU, about one-quarter are elderly.
-Over 90,000 receive care from JDC in 2019.
+Of the 900,000 Jews who live in the FSU, about one-quarter of them are elderly.
+Approximately 87,000 receive care from JDC last year.

 These Jews have lived unimaginably difficult lives.
 Most endured the devastation of WWII, and almost half survived the Holocaust.
 All lived under a communist regime that discriminated relentlessly against Jews and dismantled Jewish institutions.